lewagon/dotfiles/01-Ruby/02-Arrays-Enumerable/README.md

 #### `01-Simple-looping`

-Simple challenge to sum integers using `while` and `for` loops
+- A simple challenge to sum integers using `while` and `for` loops.

-**Important**: don't spend too much time on the recursive solution (the 3rd one which is tricky) and go on to the next challenges even if your tests are not 100% green on this.
+- **Important**: don't spend too much time on the recursive solution (the 3rd) because it's tricky.
+Go on to the next challenges even if your tests failed on the recursion.

 #### `02-Sorting-the-wagon`

+A challenge on basic array manipulation, where you'll have to:

+1. Define an array
+1. Append elements to it
+1. Sort it

-A challenge on basic arrays manipulation, where you have to define an array, append element to this array and then sort it.
-Try to implement a basic solution first that **does the job**, even if it does not handle special case, or does not display the exact message.
-That's how developpers work.
-They build a first solution that works, and **after only they refactor and enhance!**
+Start by implementing a basic solution **that does the job**, even if it does not handle special cases, or does not display the exact message we ask you.

+That's how a dev works. **He builds a code that works, and then he refactors and enhances his solution**

 #### `03-Black-Jack`

-A more advanced challenge where you have to build a Black Jack game.
-It will make you use conditional and looping structures in-depth!
+A more advanced challenge to build a Black Jack game.
+You'll have to make a in-depth use of conditional and looping structures.

 #### `04-Debug-gym`

-Some error make this code buggy.
-Here, do not try to detect it in you source code.
-Run your ruby script and **READ THE ERROR MESSAGE**.
-Beginners often don't try to read their errors, but it's a major dev skill!
+Don't try to detect the bugs directly.
+Run your ruby file and **READ THE ERROR MESSAGE**.
+Beginners often don't try to read their errors, but **reading errors is a major dev skill**

 #### `05-Destructive-method`